JetBrains/intellij-sdk-docs/reference_guide/work_with_icons_and_images.md

 ---

-Icons and images are used widely by IntelliJ IDEA plugins.
+Icons and images are used widely by IntelliJ Platform plugins.
 Plugins need icons mostly for actions, custom components renderers, tool windows and so on.
 This page describes how to organize your work with icons and images under IntelliJ Platform.